lukaspustina/shick_crypto/README.md

 ### Example

-This example is taken from the acceptance test `test_shick_crypto_asymmetric_crypto_roundtrip` in [tests/acceptancetests.c](https://github.com/lukaspustina/shick_crypto/blob/master/tests/acceptancetests.c).
+This example is an excerpt from the example in [examples/examples1.c](https://github.com/lukaspustina/shick_crypto/blob/master/examples/example1.c).
 See there for a full example.

 ```
   SC_CHAR message[] = "Shick Crypto Lib"; // Message to send